mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 ## Microservice initialization

 Each Single View needs a dedicated Microservice.
-This service will listen on the **Projections changes** that affect the Single view and consequently update its data.
+This service will listen on the **Projections changes** that affect the Single View and consequently updates its data.
 This service is the `Single View Creator`.

 To start configuring your own Single View Creator, you can begin from the *Single View Creator Template*.